-The Max Charge Dash Lamp (#17) terminal provides the ability to activate a visual or audible indicator when the regulator monitors the following conditions: Low system voltage, high system voltage, high alternator temperature, high battery temperature (temperature conditions are only indicated when appropriate temperature sensors are connected) and no voltage on stator, indicating that the alternator has failed.
+The Max Charge Dash Lamp (#20) terminal provides the ability to activate a visual or audible indicator when the regulator monitors the following conditions: Low system voltage, high system voltage, high alternator temperature and high battery temperature (temperature conditions are only indicated when appropriate temperature sensors are connected).
 When a described condition is detected, the regulator sends the Dash Lamp terminal from neutral to ground.
 To utilize the Dash Lamp function: